cs-ssa-w21/final-project-rooibos/README.md

 # final-project-rooibos
 This is the final project of team rooibos.
-We tried to see how the occurrence of gender-specific crimes in China relates to socioeconomic factors.
+We tried to explore how the occurrence of gender-specific crimes in China relates to socioeconomic factors.
 We scraped gender-specific crime data from a 'bot' webpage documenting such incidents and matched most of them to their happening cities.
-In the meantime, we gather socioeconomic data on these cities, and eventually conduct quantative analyses to arrive at conclusions.
+In the meantime, we gathered socioeconomic data of these cities, and eventually conduct both qualitive and quantative analyses, which are visulization and regression analysis.
+We found that population, average salary of urban employees and number of theatres are positively correlated with the number of crimes.
+This means cities with more people, higher economic level and more entertainment expenditure tend to have more reported crime.
+We speculate it is because people in cities of these features are of more education level and thus are willing to report.
+More detailed analysis has to be conducted to get solid answers.

+## Team member and main responsibility:
+- Yier Ling: webscraping of crime data
+- Zixu Chen: collection and cleaning of socioeconomic data
+- Yao yao: collection and cleaning of socioeconomic data
+- Wanxi Zhou: data analysis

 ## Web-scraping
 The libraries/packages used in this part include: